lewis6991/async.nvim/CONCURRENCY_MODEL.md

 ```

 The structured model makes these patterns safe by default.
-You don't need to worry about leaking tasks or forgetting cleanup—the structure enforces correctness.
+You don't need to worry about leaking tasks or forgetting cleanup-the structure enforces correctness.

 ## Final Thoughts